At the end, you'll find a bodyweight workout with five simple moves to strengthen your butt in less than 20 minutes.

 Place left foot on a low bench or step behind you, and remain close enough to the bench so your left leg is not stretching or locked.
 Send hips back, and bend the right knee to lower into a lunge.
 Using your right glute, push up, and straighten right leg to complete the rep.

-Stand on your right leg with left foot a few inches off the ground, arms at your side.
+Stand on your left leg with right foot a few inches off the ground, arms at your side.
 (You do not need to lift your left knee high.
 This should be a relaxed, balanced position.)
-Send your hips back, bend your right knee, and lower into a squat.
-As you lower, reach your left arm across your body, toward the outside of your right foot.
-Get as low as you can (try to touch the ground), but make sure right knee doesn’t extend past right toes.
+Send hips back, bend your left knee, and lower into a squat.
+As you lower, reach your right arm across your body, toward the outside of your left foot.
+Get as low as you can (try to touch the ground).
 Return to starting position.
 Repeat on the other side.